sarahciston/codingcare/posts/cf-unforming.md

 ---

 # Codes for (Un)Forming

+Is the opposite of 'transformative' 'unforming'?
+Or merely 'forming'?
+THe thesaurus antonym of 'transformative' is 'uneventful' or 'ordinary' but this misses the form-al aspect.

 <!-- combines queer use (ahmed), glitch feminism (russel), trans/gender glitch (sunden), broken machines (sharma), -->
 <!-- --shift-heading-level-by=NUMBER -->